Modding the Kodak Reels 8mm Film Digitizer (Firmware Hack)

 Preamble

 The purpose of this post is to provide a user guide and reference document for 0Dan0's custom firmware for the Kodak Reels Film Digitizer.
-This post will be revised for clarity and accuracy, and will also be edited as further revisions to 0Dan0's firmware are released.
+This post will be revised alongside further revisions to 0Dan0's firmware.
 Please private message me if you have corrections, suggestions or requests for the cotents of this guide.
 This guide will not include specific information regarding the hardware modifications that are also being made to this scanner, such as lens replacements (a summarizing post/guide would be a welcome addition to this community and will be cross referenced here if made available).

 Required Reading on Previous Firmware Work

-While the entire contents of this thread may be too overwhelming to read, please consider reading over Mac84's initial post for some helpful context to the pioneering efforts, primarily around Mac84's custom firmware.
+While the entire contents of this thread may be too long to fully digest, please consider reading over Mac84's initial post for some helpful context to pervious pioneering efforts, primarily around Mac84's custom firmware.
 Particularly relevant, is information regarding the different versions/types of the Kodak Reels (A, B, C, etc).

 Changing the Firmware on your Scanner

-Warning: As with any firmware adjustment, exercise caution when changing the firmware.
+Warning: As with any firmware adjustment, exercise caution.
 While uncommon, permanent damage can occur during a change of the firmware (for example, removing power from unit during firmware adjustment).

 The following is adapted from Post #1, thanks to Mac84!